MicrosoftDocs/power-automate-docs/articles/teams/create-approval-from-teams-app.md

 ---
-title: Create an approval from the Approvals app | Microsoft Docs
+title: Create an approval from the approvals app | Microsoft Docs
 description: Learn how to create an approval from a chat or channel.
 services: ''
 suite: flow